Table of Contents

 How scalable is the on-premises deployment?

-On-Premises deployement is highly scalable.
-The service layer is lightweight and stateless, while PostgreSQL databases can scale as needed and supports high-availability (HA) deployments.
-Large deployments, with hundreds of users, millions of IPs across thousands of locations, run smoothly with only modest compute requirements.
+On-Premises deployements are highly scalable.
+The service layer is lightweight and stateless, while PostgreSQL supports scale-out and high availability (HA).
+Large environments, millions of IPs, thousands of locations, and hundreds of users, run efficiently with modest compute resources.

 How is the Enterprise version licensed?